Scrap metal dealers

 You can apply for a Scrap Metal Dealers Licence online through the UK Business Link website.
 You must complete the full application process online including payment.
 You then need to upload the completed application form and attachments to the online system.
-Further guidance on the online application procedure can be found on the EU Services Directive section of our website.
+Further guidance on the online application procedure can be found on the EU Services Directive page.

-The fees for licence applications can be viewed under Other licences on the licence fees webpage
+The fees for licence applications can be viewed under Other licences on the licence fees page

 When should I expect a decision?